Is Loose Tea Better Than Tea Sachets and Tea Bags?

 • Loose tea is usually whole tea leaves.

-• The essential oil in the leaf is where the flavor of the tea comes from.
+• The essential oil in the leaf is where the flavor of the tea comes from and whole tea leaves have the most flavor.

 • For the best tasting tea, go with loose tea.